A common question that I hear and have had myself in golf:

 Although Birdie Ball Greens are much more realistic than the first option I linked to, there is still nothing like putting on real grass.

-Over the years, I have spent countless hours putting indoors, and have come to a conclusion that indoor putting greens serve just a few purposes, and nothing more:
+Over the years, I have spent countless hours putting indoors, and have come to the conclusion that indoor putting greens serve just a few purposes, and nothing more:

 - An area to train your stroke via drills